What You Need To Know About The New Manafort And Cohen Court Documents

 Manafort allegedly lied about his talks with the administration

 Manafort made an agreement with the Justice Department in September after pleading guilty to avoid trial in a case he was facing in Washington, D.C.
-As part of that deal, he agreed to help the government in whatever way it wanted, but prosecutors say that deal's now off.
+As part of that deal, he agreed to help the government in whatever way it wanted, but prosecutors say that deal is now off.

 Manafort has been lying, said a filing from the office of Justice Department special counsel Robert Mueller.
-The document spells out five areas about which Manafort hasn't told the truth, but one that might prove most consequential is about his continued contacts with the Trump administration.
+The document spells out five areas about which Manafort hasn't told the truth, but one that might prove most consequential is his continued contacts with the Trump administration.

 Manafort told officials he hasn't been in contact with people in the administration — but, in fact, he has, the Mueller filing said.
 That's important because it adds to a New York Times report that said Manafort's attorney was briefing Trump's legal team, filling it in on the things Manafort had been telling the government.